 Is ‘free range’ the same as organic?

 Free range does not mean organic.
 Though some non-organic farmers raise animals in relatively open conditions, this, on its own, does not allow for those animals, or any derived food to be labelled as organic or free range.
 Organic production methods place a high value on animal welfare with the result that all organically reared animals and derived food could be considered free range according to the general understanding of that term.
-The term ‘free range’ is legally defined and can only be applied to certain foods and only when certain production and processing criteria are met.
+The term ‘free range’ is legally defined for certain foods and can only be used on these foods when certain production and processing criteria are met.

 What foods can be called ‘free range’?

-The term ‘free range’ is only legally defined for two foods – eggs and poultry meat.
+The term ‘free range’ is legally defined for two foods – eggs and poultry meat.
 Therefore, only these two types of food can be called ‘free range’ and only where they meet the requirements set out for use of this term in the relevant legislation.
 However, there may be foods labelled as ‘free range’ on the market which conform with voluntary standards associated with quality schemes (such as Bord Bia’s Pigmeat Quality Assurance Schemes) but consumers should be aware that these claims do not have any legal status.